 View our address details

-We undertake the whole process from start to finish at a fixed fee.
-In fact, we are the only company in the UK to provide this complete valuation and legal service genuinely under one roof.Lease extensions are a complex process, involving both valuation and legal work.
+We undertake the whole process from start to finish, at a fixed fee.
+In fact, we are the only company in the UK to provide a complete valuation and legal service genuinely under one roof.Lease extensions are a complex process, involving both valuation and legal work.
 It is vital that you are properly represented by an experienced Solicitor and a Chartered Surveyors to ensure that you obtain the best premium while avoiding unnecessary additional costs.

 Lease Extension entitles the leasehold owner to: